UAlberta-CMPUT174/cmput174-dev/README.md

 This repository contains everything you need to create a standard development environment for your CMPUT 174 assignments.
 In addition to the development environment, a standard project structure has also been provided in which to write your solutions.
 Please refer to the instructions and videos below to setup your environment.

 # Step 1: Install Docker (Windows)
-1. Ensure that virtualization has been enabled on your device.
-To confirm that virtualization is enabled or to enable if not, follow these [instructions](https://www.virtualmetric.com/blog/how-to-enable-hardware-virtualization).
 1. Open the Windows Powershell as an Administrator by typing "PowerShell" into the Windows search bar, right-clicking "Windows PowerShell", and selecting "Run as administrator".
 2. Install WSL2 by running the command ```wsl --install``` in Windows PowerShell.
 3. Once installation is complete, reboot your device.